UK Healthcare for working holiday makers and backpackers

 You will then need to make an appointment with that surgery to officially register.
 It is wise to do this as soon as possible after you move in; it can take a while to get an appointment to register as often surgeries will have only certain days of the week dedicated to registering new patients.
 This process will involve filling out numerous forms, providing details of your doctor back home and often, a short medical test.

 Every time you move flats, you will need to register with a new doctor or surgery in your new area.

 What happens if I haven't registered with a GP?

 If you need to see a doctor urgently and are not registered, often you can manage a visit to your local surgery, telling them that you have just moved in and have not registered yet.
-They may let you in to see a doctor, with the warning that you will need to be registered next time.
-Otherwise, the UK has walk-in medical clinics located throughout.
-Of course, hospitals will have Emergency departments and Walk-In services for more serious ailments.
+If you are lucy they may let you in to see a doctor, usually just with a warning that you will need to be registered next time.
+Otherwise, the UK has "walk-in" medical clinics located throughout - the main difference is that they will charge you.
+Of course, hospitals have emergency departments and walk-in services for more serious ailments.

 Where can I find more information?